51爆料

 Most diverse schools (Top 1%)

-For the 2025 school year, there are 4 public high schools serving 388 students in San Francisco County Office Of Education School District.
-This district's average high testing ranking is 8/10, which is in the top 30% of public high schools in California.
+For the 2025-26 school year, there are 4 public high schools serving 388 students in San Francisco County Office Of Education School District.

-Public High Schools in San Francisco County Office Of Education School District have an average math proficiency score of 50% (versus the California public high school average of 28%), and reading proficiency score of 50% (versus the 51% statewide average).
+Public High Schools in San Francisco County Office Of Education School District have an average reading proficiency score of 50% (versus the California public high schools of 51%).

 The school with highest graduation rate is S.f.
-County Court Woodside Learning Center, with <50% graduation rate.
+County Opportunity (Hilltop), with 60-69% graduation rate.
 Read more about public school graduation rate statistics in California or national school graduation rate statistics.

 Minority enrollment is 81% of the student body (majority Hispanic), which is more than the California public high school average of 79% (majority Hispanic).